 I finished my PHD in Religion and Social Ethics at the University of Southern California in Los Angeles in May of 1995 (See my doctoral dissertation online at USC) .
 Since that time, I have dedicated my life to helping others to have the opportunity of a higher education, or to be selected for a fellowship, scholarship, internship, or residency opportunity.
 An eloquent statement can often make the difference.
 Nurses make up nearly half of my clients, since I have gravitated in this direction intentionally.
 I enjoy working on behalf of nurses because they are generally good people who truly want to contribute to their communities.

-Most of my clients are people for whom English is a second language.
-Almost all are multilingual and many have extensive experience from outside the United States.
-Applying to programs of higher education in America, Canada, England and Australia.
 I am convinced that one’s ethnicity, language skills, and multicultural experiences need to be woven together in a most eloquent fashion in your Personal Statement, Statement of Purpose, or Letter of Intent/motivation, as interconnected themes that radiate throughout your admission essay.
 Your ethnic/racial and cultural backgrounds and international aptitudes are your greatest assets as an applicant, and they need to be carefully related to both your short and long term goals.
 I do everything that I can to make your statement as effective as possible.
 If you are able to afford my Gold Service, after a careful review of your material, I often ask you specific questions born from my many years of experience writing statements for admission to nursing school.
 I am a seasoned expert concerning what is important to include, and what is not.
 I have also had a great deal of practice at condensing a lot of material into a very limited space limitation.
-(I like to think of it as brain surgery).
+(I like to think of it as brain surgery). have spent many years investigating what makes a Statement for admission to nursing school as effective as possible, what programs and institutions in the area of nursing are looking for in applicants: specific qualities, interests, and characteristics--all of which I will emphasize in your essay.
+Character is especially critical and I am an expert at making you look exceptional.
+It is all in the wording and I like to think I have a natural gift for statement expression.
+My own special strength is in the emotional eloquence of nursing.
+I admit that on a few occasions, tears well up in my eyes while writing a statement for nursing school; it is a most enriching experience and I count myself most privileged.

 I leave you with pictures of me with the princpal light of my life, my only child, David Dylan Edinger (now 9 years old).